arkerone/fastify-api-key/README.md

 In order to create a signature, a client must :

-1. Create the signature string as described in [Signature String Construction](#signature-string-construction);
+1. Create the signature string as described in [signature string construction](#signature-string-construction);

 2. The `algorithm` and shared secret associated with `keyId` must then be used to generate a digital signature on the signature string;